Yazwh0/BitMagic.Documentation/Compiler.md

 ---
 # BitMagic - The Compiler

+**Please note the documentation is a currently a work in progress while the old docs are brought up to date.**

 The Compiler can compile assembly code `.bmasm` text files into `.prg` or `.bin` files which can be used by the Commander X16.

 ## 65c02 Syntax